 Contract research can vary from a short-term research project to test the viability of a particular crop under different growing conditions, through to controlled plant production for use in clinical trials.

-Research forms an important part of our business and offering to our partners as it drives future innovation and success.
+Vertical farming research and development forms an important part of our business and offering to our partners as it drives future innovation and success.
 Our growing network, team, technology, and expertise collectively allow us to offer outsourced contract growing to support these activities.

 When we build a new farm and onboard a new partner, we do so with a view to also offering future research partnerships and (often) co funded or externally funded research opportunities.